-An introductory two day course for beginning wildlife or novice rehabilitators seeking formal education with a half day hands-on lab!
+An introductory two-day course for beginning wildlife or novice rehabilitators seeking formal education with a half-day hands-on lab!
 This class is meant to be a flipped classroom experience.
 We challenge you to do your homework and readings before you get to your class.
 This will facilitate a richer learning experience in the classroom.

 Lecture topics include:

-- Introduction to wildlife rehabilitation
+- Introduction to wildlife rehabilitation. • Fluid therapy

-– Stress and the basic shock cycle
+- Stress and shock • Head and spinal trauma

 To receive a course completion certificate, students must successfully pass the exam, lab, and homework with 70% or higher.

-You will receive the Wildlife Rehabilitation: A Comprehensive Approach and Minimum Standards for Wildlife Rehabilitation books with this order.
+You will receive the Wildlife Rehabilitation: A Comprehensive Approach and Standards for Wildlife Rehabilitation books with this order.

 Have a large group you want to bring?
 Consider an organizational membership and contact us for special group pricing.